 Medium Priority to Low Priority.
-Areas delineated as medium to low priority are primarily developed, populated areas on the mainland just north, and northeast of Catlett Islands.

-Individuals living and working in these areas are, possibly, the individuals that know Catlett Islands and Timberneck Farm, and may, in some cases, visit or use the Reserve.
-Community outreach and education in these areas might help landowners and residents understand the importance of protecting soils, surface and ground water, as well as promoting use of agricultural and silvicultural Best Management Practices.
-Community or neighborhood meetings provide citizens with opportunities to ask questions, allow for information exchange, and help garner a sense of protection and conservation for specific sites such as the Catlett Islands.
+Areas delineated as medium to low priority are primarily developed, populated areas on the mainland just south, southwest of Goodwin Islands.
+Individuals living and working in these areas are most likely, the individuals that know Goodwin Islands, use the islands, and may, in some cases, use the islands inappropriately.
+Community outreach and education in these areas might help alleviate, or at least, decrease inappropriate uses of the islands.
+Community, or neighborhood meetings might give citizens opportunities to ask questions, provide information in both directions, and help garner a sense of protection and conservation for the area.